 The Indonesian genocide files explain, in the military’s own words, how the military initiated and implemented the 1965-66 mass killing as a deliberate national campaign.

 Timor-Leste’s voters turned out in force on 12 May 2018 to elect a new parliament, under ten months since the previous parliamentary elections.

 Join us for an evening panel discussion to celebrate International Day of Yoga.
 Our speakers will reflect on the deeper meanings of the practice and its significance in the world today.

 Have you ever wondered how you could use Google Earth Pro to record information and explore more of your study site?

 In this seminar, Crawford School’s Hoa Nguyen explores the impact of the subsidised rice credit programme in Myanmar.

-The 2018 Mitchell Oration will be delivered by Professor Sir Richard Feachem.
+The 2018 Mitchell Oration was delivered by Professor Sir Richard Feachem.